ztl8702/ai-board-game/README.md

     ```

 1. Go to the browser and visit `http://localhost:3000`

-1. Use a different browser (or incognito mode) to simulate multiple users
+> Use a different browser (or incognito mode) to simulate multiple users

+1. Run `gulp frontend:watch` in another terminal to automatically recompile frontend code when it changes.